cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 network systems.
 For example, {{ETSI-GS-ZSM-002}} describes a framework architecture for network automation.
-It uses so-called management services as a fundamental conceptual unit of currency, and describes the enablement of automation use cases through flexible composition and extensions of such management services.
+It uses so-called management services as a fundamental conceptual unit of currency, and describes the enablement of automation use cases through composition and extensions of such management services.
 For example, a closed loop might be represented as a composition of appropriate data, analytics, intelligence/decision, and orchestration/control services.